Knowledge Hub

 In contract negotiations, a ‘battle of the forms’ emerges when both contractual parties try to include their own standard terms in a contract.

 It usually occurs when two parties exchange conflicting sets of terms during the negotiation or execution of a contract.
-For instance, a customer might submit a purchase order with its own vendor terms, while the supplier will respond with an acknowledgment containing its own standard terms.
+For instance, a customer might submit a purchase order with its vendor terms, while the supplier will respond with an acknowledgement containing its standard terms.

-Regardless of the transaction nature, resolving the battle of forms requires careful consideration of contract formation principles and may involve legal interpretation to determine which set of terms govern the agreement.
+Regardless of the nature of the transaction, resolving the battle of forms requires careful consideration of contract formation principles and may involve legal interpretation to determine which set of terms governs the agreement.
 The analysis can be complex, with courts often applying the ‘last shot wins’ doctrine, where the terms sent last before contract formation typically prevail.
 However, this is also not always the case, and courts may find no agreement between the parties if the terms are too unclear.

 Which practical steps can your business take to apply your terms?